Written by Christopher Nye,

 Sales tax can be a point of confusion, as it’s charged at point of sale for goods and services, rather than being included in the price.

-There are five states that do not charge state-wide sales taxes: Alaska, Delaware, Montana, New Hampshire and Oregon.
-Of those five states, only Alaska allows local authorities to charge local sales tax.
+There are four states that do not charge state-wide sales taxes: Delaware, Montana, New Hampshire and Oregon.

 State income tax

 There are seven US states where no income tax is charged at all.
 In the remaining states, income tax is charged differently depending on your location.
 Forty-three states impose individual income taxes.
-Forty-one of those tax wage and salary income, and the remaining two states Tennessee and New Hampshire, only tax interest and dividend income – although Tennessee is expected to have a different system in place by 2021.
+Forty-one of those tax wage and salary income, and the remaining two states Tennessee and New Hampshire, only tax interest and dividend income.

 Your ‘Golden Three’ – your lawyer, currency specialist and real estate agent – will help you keep your property purchase on track at this time.
 Speak to them today for expert advice and guidance.